the-rectifier/volatility3/doc/source/vol2to3.rst

 Automagic
 ---------
 In Volatility 2, we often tried to make this simpler for both users and developers.
-This resulted in something was referred to as automagic, in that it was magic that happened automatically.
+This resulted in something referred to as automagic, in that it was magic that happened automatically.
 We've now codified that more, so that the automagic processes are clearly defined and can be enabled or disabled as necessary for any particular run.
 We also included a stacker automagic to emulate the most common feature of Volatility 2, automatically stacking address spaces (now translation layers) on top of each other.

-By default the automagic chosen to be run are determined based on the plugin requested, so that linux plugins get linux specific automagic and windows plugins get windows specific automagic.
-This should reduce unnecessarily searching for linux kernels in a windows image, for example.
-At the moment this is not user configurableS.
+By default the automagic chosen to be run are determined based on the plugin requested, so that Linux plugins get Linux specific automagic and Windows plugins get Windows specific automagic.
+This should reduce unnecessarily searching for Linux kernels in a Windows image, for example.
+At the moment this is not user configurable.

 Searching and Scanning
 ----------------------